 Chleo

-Chleo is one of Kingston’s most refined and quietly excellent dining spots, combining a wine-driven menu with thoughtfully prepared, seasonal food.
-Often described as a wine bar first, Chleo goes well beyond that label, offering a rotating selection of small plates and mains that consistently punch above their weight.
+Chleo is one of Kingston’s most refined and quietly excellent dining spots, combining a wine-driven menu with thoughtfully prepared seasonal food.
+Often described as a wine bar first, Chleo goes well beyond that label, offering a rotating selection of small plates and mains that seem to all be winners.

-The menu changes regularly, but the focus remains on carefully sourced ingredients, clean flavors, and dishes that pair naturally with the wine list.
-The wine program leans heavily toward old-world and low-intervention bottles, making it one of the best places in Kingston for wine lovers looking to explore something beyond the basics.
+The wine program leans heavily toward old-world and low-intervention bottles, making it one of the best places in Kingston for wine drinkers looking to explore something beyond the basics.
+The menu changes regularly, but the focus remains on carefully sourced ingredients and clean flavors that pair naturally with whatever is on the list.

-With its intimate dining room and understated atmosphere, Chleo is especially well suited for date nights, relaxed evenings with friends, or anyone looking for a more polished alternative to a traditional restaurant setting.
-For diners searching for one of the best restaurants in Kingston, NY that balances great food with an excellent wine selection, Chleo is an easy standout.
+With its intimate dining room and understated atmosphere, Chleo is especially well suited for date nights or sophisticated evenings with friends.
+For anyone searching for the best restaurants in Kingston, NY that balance great food with a serious wine program, Chleo is an easy standout.

 Restaurant Kinsley

-Restaurant Kinsley is the ground-floor restaurant at Hotel Kinsley and comes from the same team behind LOLA, one of Kingston’s most popular Italian restaurants.
-Led by restaurateur Taavo Somer and developer Charles Blaichman, the group has played a major role in shaping Kingston’s modern dining scene.
+Restaurant Kinsley is the ground-floor restaurant at Hotel Kinsley, coming from the same team behind LOLA.
+Led by restaurateur Taavo Somer and developer Charles Blaichman, the group has been influential in developing Kingston’s modern dining scene.

 Le Canard Enchaine

-Le Canard Enchaîné is one of the most established and respected restaurants in Kingston, NY, known for its classic French cuisine and warm, intimate dining room.
-This longtime favorite is especially well regarded for traditional dishes like duck confit and French onion soup, making it a go-to spot for diners looking for a timeless French bistro experience in the Hudson Valley.
+Le Canard Enchaine is one of the most established restaurants in Kingston, NY, known for its classic French cuisine and warm, intimate dining room.
+This longtime favorite is especially well regarded for duck confit and French onion soup, making it the go-to spot for a timeless French bistro experience in Kingston.

 Mirador